 CERTIFICATE OF APPROPRIATENESS

 (TO BE COMPLETED BY CITY STAFF)

+IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE

+OTOTONI IVIA CI

-IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE PARIS FOR THE DECISION WAS: This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
+BASIS FOR THE DECISION WAS.
+This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation

 Rehabilitation and Design Guidelines.

-Partial demolition of a contributing garage inthe tree damage.
-Transition of the second of th HISTORIC PRESERVATION PLANNER JOSON Summons DATE 5/23/18 HISTORIC PRESERVATION PLANNER THE HISTORIC PRESERVATION BOARD CONSIDERED THE APPLICATION OF HPA THE HISTORIC PRESERVATION BOARD CONSIDERED THE MEMBERS PRESENT.
-THE THE THE APPLICATION WAS LIAPPROVED LIBERTING SUBJECT TO THE FOLLOWING CONDITIONS: THE DECISION WAS THE BASIS FOR THIS DECISION WAS: ☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
-CHAIRPERSON DATE It is understood that the approval of this application by the Historic Preservation Board of Starrim to way defeated. of a Building Permit for construction from the City of Gainesville's Building Department After the application approval, the COA is valid for one year.
+Rehabilitation and Design Guidelines.
+Partial demolition of a contributing garage with thee damage.

+HISTORIC PRESERVATION PLANNER Jason fimmons DATE 5/23/18

+HISTORIC PRESERVATION PRACtical

+THE HISTORIC PRESERVATION BOARD CONSIDERED THE APPLICATION OF HPAT

+THE

+SUBJECT TO THE FOLLOWING CONDITIONS:

+SUBJECT TO THE FOLLOW A

+THE BASIS FOR THIS DECISION WAS:

+THE BASIS FOR THIS DEcision which This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation

+Rehabilitation and Design Guidelines.

+CHAIRPERSON DATE DATE

+the second states the approval of this application by the meters

+of a Building Permit for construction from the City of Gainesville's Building Department

+After the application approval, the COA is valid for one year.

 Please post the CERTIFICATE OF APPROPRIATENESS at or near the front of the building.